tsurdilo/my-temporal-dockercompose/README.md

 ### Todo

-Still trying to figure out how to access frontend outside of the swarm (from localhost) It has something to do with port ingress and grpc but im not sure what yet.
+Still trying to figure out how to access frontend 7233 port  outside of the swarm It has something to do with port ingress and grpc but im not sure what yet.
 If anyone knows let me know :)

+Right now you would need to deploy your temporal client service to swarm and set target temporal-frontend:7233 to connect and run workflows.

 ## Some useful Docker commands
     docker-compose down --volumes